 The included 'diffusion term' also introduces excessively damping to the short waves, as seen earlier.
-One possible remedy is to attempt to remove this excessive diffusion through a corrective step and several corrective steps.
+One possible remedy is to attempt to remove this excessive diffusion through one or several corrective steps.
 This is exactly what is done in the Smolarkiewicz (1983, 1984) scheme, which is rather popular in the field of meteorology.